Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 This article compares open-source Python packages for pipeline/workflow development: Airflow, Luigi, Gokart, Metaflow, Kedro, PipelineX.

-Please kindly let me know if you find anything inaccurate.

 Disclaimer: I'm the developer of PipelineX.

 In this article, terms of "pipeline", "workflow", and "DAG" are used almost interchangeably.